Hoesch AG

 In 1972, the prominent steel producer merged with the Dutch Hoogovens steel company to form Estel.

-It was formerly the largest employer in Dortmund.
-In 1982, the merger with Dutch company Estel was stopped by Detlev Karsten Rohwedder, and Hoesch became again an own company.
-In 1991, German competitor Krupp bought Hoesch.
+Hoesch was formerly the largest employer in Dortmund.
+In 1982, the merger with Dutch company Estel was stopped by Detlev Karsten Rohwedder, and Hoesch became again an independent company.
+In 1991, German competitor Krupp (presently ThyssenKrupp) bought Hoesch and the merger was completed by 1992.